 - COLOR COUNT:

-It’s the number of gradients that you want to apply to your mapping.
+This is the number of gradients that you want to apply to your mapping.

 - COLOR SOURCE: